The slate was found on the island at Tintagel in 1998. I believe it reads

 The inscription is clearly Arthurian as indicated by the following interpretation.
 The text in lines one to four form a sentence which is repeated in lines five to seven, but with the matronymic missing and the name Paternus replaced by Artorgnou.
 This suggests that they are alternative names for the same individual.
 The slate thus reads:

-The son of Igraine, Paternus, made this for his grandfather Coel.
+The son of Eigr, Paternus, made this for Coliavus.

 We thus have an inscription with an interesting mix of Brythonic and Latin text.
 HG 2 states the father of Arthur was Petr.
-ByS 21 says the father of Padern was Petrwn.
+ByS 21 says the father of Padarn was Pedrwn.
 So, Arthur and Paternus had fathers of the same name, Petranus, supporting the proposition that the two names refer to a single individual.